joealden/corum-docs/src/evaluation/4-evaluation/1-index.md

 GraphQL subscriptions provide a way for the client to create a connection to the API server and 'subscribe' to a GraphQL query.
 When a client subscribes to a query it means that if that data on the server changes, the client is automatically sent the new data.
-This makes it relatively easier to implement real time functionality in a client application.
+This makes it relatively easy to implement real time functionality in a client application.

 Here are a few cases of where this would be useful in the context of Corum: